 Consider how software designers write a multithreaded program - there is usually a master thread that performs some initialization steps and then forks off a number of child threads to do some parallel computation and when all the parallel computation is done, the main thread collates the results and writes to the output.
 The programmer has to figure out what parts can be forked off for parallel computation and what parts need to be executed sequentially.
 This fork/join type of parallelism applies as well to FPGAs as it does to CPUs, but a key pattern for throughput on FPGAs is the producer-consumer paradigm.
 You need to apply the producer-consumer paradigm to a sequential program and convert it to extract functionality that can be executed in parallel to improve performance.

 You can better understand this decomposition process with the help of a simple problem statement.
-Assume that you have a datasheet from which we will import items into a list.
+Assume that you have a datasheet from which you will import items into a list.
 You will then process each item in the list.
 The processing of each item takes around 2 seconds.
 After processing, you will write the result in another datasheet and this action will take an additional 1 second per item.
 So if you have a total of 100 items in the input Excel sheet then it will take a total of 300 seconds to generate output.
 The goal is to decompose this problem in such a way that you can identify tasks that can potentially execute in parallel and therefore increase the throughput of the system.

 The first step is to understand the program workflow and identify the independent tasks or functions.
 The four-step workflow is something like the Program Workflow (no overlap) shown in the above diagram.
 In the example, the "Write Output" (step 3) task is independent of the "Process Data" (step 2) processing task.
 Although step 3 depends on the output of step 2, as soon as any of the items are processed in Step 2, you can immediately write that item to the output file.
 You don't have to wait for all the data to be processed before starting to write data to the output file.
 This type of interleaving/overlapping the execution of tasks is a very common principle.
 This is illustrated in the above diagram (For example: the program workflow with overlap).
 As can be seen, the work gets done faster than with no overlap.
 You can now recognize that step 2 is the producer, and step 3 is the consumer.
 The producer-consumer pattern has a limited impact on performance on a CPU.
 You can interleave the execution of the steps of each thread but this requires careful analysis to exploit the underlying multi-threading and L1 cache architecture and therefore a time consuming activity.
 On FPGAs however, due to the custom architecture, the producer and consumer threads can be executed simultaneously with little or no overhead leading to a considerable improvement in throughput.